-This one-story office building on the McNally portion of campus houses the communication studies, cinema and media arts and journalism departments.
-Named after the late entertainers Pepito and Joanne Perez.
+This one-story office building on the McNally portion of campus is named after the late entertainers Pepito and Joanne Perez.
 Joanne left her estate to Biola, specifically for the benefit of what was then the Department of Mass Communication, in 2004.

 The President's Circle is made up of donors who contribute a specified amount the Biola Fund each year.
 Several levels of membership are available, depending on annual giving amount.
 Information can be found at http://giving.biola.edu.

 Classroom building on the McNally portion of campus.
 Named after Biola's third president, Paul W. Rood.